keeanalbao/cse15l-lab-reports/lab1.md

 ## Step 3: Remotely Connect
 In order to use Visual Studio Code or the terminal to connect to a remote computer over the Internet:
 * Install [Git for Windows](https://gitforwindows.org/)
-* Once installed, use the steps in [this post](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to set your default terminal to use the newly-installed git bash in Visual Studio Code
+* Once installed, use the steps in [this post](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to set your default terminal to use git bash in Visual Studio Code
-* Then, to use ssh, open a new terminal in Visual Studio Code
+* Next, open a new terminal in Visual Studio Code
 * After the $ sign, type the command `ssh cs15lsp23zz@ieng6.ucsd.edu` (the zz will be different and unique to you)
 * If this is the first time you've connected to this server, you will probably get a message like this:
   ```